 In 1940, Arthur Hays Sulzberger was called upon by the National Labor Relations Board amid accusations that he had discouraged Guild membership in the Times.

-In 1942, the New York Times Guild expanded to editorial and news staff by ratifying several contracts.
+In 1942, the Times Guild expanded to editorial and news staff.

-In 1943, the New York Times Guild expanded to maintenance workers by ratifying several contracts.
+In 1943, the Guild ratified contracts which expanded to maintenance workers.

 Since 1960, The New York Times has endorsed the Democrat in every presidential election.

-In April 1961, Arthur Hays Sulzberger resigned from The New York Times, appointing his son-in-law Orvil Dryfoos as president of The New York Times Company.
+In April 1961, Arthur Hays Sulzberger resigned from his position and appointed his son-in-law, Orvil Dryfoos, as the New York Times Company president.

-In 1961, Arthur Hays Sulzberger was succeeded as publisher of the Times by his son-in-law, Orvil Dryfoos.
+In 1961, Arthur Hays Sulzberger was succeeded as publisher by his son-in-law, Orvil Dryfoos.

 In 1961, restaurant critic Craig Claiborne published The New York Times Cookbook, an unauthorized cookbook that drew from the Times's recipes.

-In 1962, The New York Times implemented automated printing presses in response to increasing costs, which mounted fears over technological unemployment.
+In 1962, The New York Times implemented automated printing presses to address increasing costs, which resulted in the New York Typographical Union staging a strike in December.

-In March 1963, The New York Typographical Union strike concluded, leaving New York with three remaining newspapers: The New York Times, the Daily News, and the New York Post.
+In March 1963, the New York Typographical Union strike concluded, leaving New York City with only three newspapers: The New York Times, the Daily News, and the New York Post.

-In 1963, Arthur Ochs Sulzberger became the publisher of The New York Times, adapting to a changing newspaper industry and introducing radical changes.
+In 1963, Arthur Ochs Sulzberger took over as publisher of The New York Times, adapting to changes in the newspaper industry and implementing new strategies.

-In 1963, Orvil Dryfoos died and was succeeded as publisher of the Times by Arthur Ochs Sulzberger.
+In 1963, Orvil Dryfoos died, and was succeeded as publisher by Arthur Ochs Sulzberger.

-In 1964, The New York Times was involved in the landmark U.S. Supreme Court case New York Times Co. v.
-Sullivan, which restricted the ability of public officials to sue the media for defamation.
+In 1964, The New York Times was involved in the U.S. Supreme Court case New York Times Co. v.
+Sullivan, which set restrictions on defamation lawsuits by public officials against the media, marking a landmark decision for freedom of the press.

-On February 21, 1967, type designer Ed Benguiat redesigned The New York Times logo, most prominently turning the arrow ornament into a diamond and dropping the period after "Times".
+On February 21, 1967, type designer Ed Benguiat introduced the largest change to The New York Times nameplate, turning the arrow ornament into a diamond and dropping the period after 'Times'.

-On March 31, 1968, The New York Times halted its printing process when then-president Lyndon B. Johnson announced he would not seek a second term.
+On March 31, 1968, The New York Times halted printing when then-president Lyndon B. Johnson announced he would not seek a second term.

-In 1971, The New York Times published the Pentagon Papers, which detailed the United States' historical involvement in the Vietnam War, despite pushback from then-president Richard Nixon.
-The Supreme Court ruled that the First Amendment guaranteed the right to publish the Pentagon Papers in the New York Times Co. v.
-United States case.
+In 1971, The New York Times published the Pentagon Papers, detailing the United States' involvement in the Vietnam War, leading to the Supreme Court case New York Times Co. v.
+United States, which upheld the right to publish the documents under the First Amendment.

-In 1976, then-publisher Arthur Ochs Sulzberger appointed Max Frankel as opinion editor.
+In 1976, Arthur Ochs Sulzberger appointed Max Frankel as opinion editor.

-The New York Times, the Daily News, and the New York Post were the subject of a strike in 1978, allowing emerging newspapers to leverage halted coverage.
+In 1978, The New York Times, the Daily News, and the New York Post were subject to a strike, which allowed emerging newspapers to leverage halted coverage.

 The TimesMachine service launched in 2014 with archives from 1851 to 1980.